Vapor

 What is verified today

-v0 ships an isolated Vapor test suite (tests/vapor, run with pnpm test:vapor) that mounts real Vapor components against a pinned Vue 3.6 beta[1] and asserts:
+v0 ships an isolated Vapor test suite (tests/vapor, run with pnpm test:vapor) that mounts real Vapor components against a pinned Vue 3.6 release candidate[1] and asserts:

 | Area | What it proves |